Similarity-preserving Image-image Domain Adaptation for Person Re-identification: Proposed Method

 eSPGAN is a unified system.
 It translates images to the target domain and learns re-ID features simultaneously.
 Following the idea of learning via translation, eSPGAN consists of two models: an image translator and a feature learner (Fig. \ref{fig:framework}).
 The image translator translates source images to the style of the target domain, and the feature learner learns discriminative embeddings that can be used on the target domain.
 Note that feature learner is differentiable with respect to the elements in the translated image $G(x^{s})$.
 Thus, the whole system can be trained end-to-end.

 \textbf{Overall objective of eSPGAN.} On the top of CycleGAN, we adopt the feature learner as the supervisor of the image translation.
-We alternately optimize feature learner and image translator, 1) when training feature learner, we keep image translator fixed, and learn a model $C$ by $| \mathcal{C}_{s}|$-way classification; 2) when training image translator, we keep feature learner fixed, and use feature learner to guide image translator.
+We alternately optimize the feature learner and the image translator, 1) when training the feature learner, we keep the image translator fixed, and learn a model $C$ by $| \mathcal{C}_{s}|$-way classification; 2) when training the image translator, we keep the feature learner fixed, and use its re-ID accuracy as the guidance.
 The feature learner will propagate a supervision signal (Eq. \ref{loss:cross}) to update the image translator, so that the translated images could be classified correctly by the former.
 Namely, the visual content associated with the identity information of an image is preserved.
 The overall objective function of eSPGAN can be written as,

 where the first two losses belong to the CycleGAN formulation \cite{cycle}.
-The parameter $\lambda$ controls the relative importance of the feature learner constraint.
+The parameter $\lambda$ controls the relative importance of the feature learner constraint $\mathcal{L}_{c}(C)$.
 The optimization process of eSPGAN is,

-\textbf{Training procedure of eSPGAN.} There are three parts in eSPGAN, generators, discriminators and feature learner (IDE+).
-They are optimized alternately during training.
-When the parameters of any one part are updated, the parameters of the remaining two parts are fixed.
-We train eSPGAN until convergence or reaching maximum iterations.
+\textbf{Training procedure of eSPGAN.} Similar to SPGAN, we also use the least-squares loss \cite{cycle,Mao_2017_ICCV} for training the generator-discriminator pairs.
+The proposed eSPGAN adopts an alternate optimization procedure.
+There are three parts in eSPGAN: generators, discriminators and feature learner (IDE+).
+While updating the parameters of a single part, the parameters of the other two parts are fixed.
+We train eSPGAN until convergence or the maximum iterations is reached.